VMware has moved from perpetual licensing to recurring subscription fees, which changes how businesses need to plan and manage IT budgets.

 Subscription models come with continuous updates and support, but they may lead to higher costs over time.

-VMware has bundled multiple products into its new packages, which simplifies your options but might require adjusting your IT strategy.
+VMware has bundled multiple products into its new packages, which simplifies your options but may require adjustments to your IT strategy.

 VMware’s move to subscription licensing has different implications depending on the size of your business.
 Here’s a breakdown: